mahouboy23/IB-notes/DATA STRUCTURE.md

 server.js :

-student drop down menu of all the student class trimester grade value ()
+student drop down menu for all the student class trimester grade value ()